This page covers what fallow dead-code reports, how to prioritize findings, and when to act.

 Packages listed in dependencies that are never imported in source code and not used as script binaries in package.json.

-When to act: Remove from package.json.
+When to act: Remove from package.json when nothing imports it.
+If the finding says the package is imported in another workspace, move the dependency to that consuming workspace instead.
 Unused dependencies slow down npm install, increase node_modules size, and expand the attack surface for supply chain vulnerabilities.

 Common false positives: